Human Rights and abuses – SPACE Documentation

 responsibility to carry out analysis of human abuses based upon self explaining

 Very High Resolution images (VHR).
-However, the bottleneck of using VHR is the
+However, this constrained by VHR data are

 we can ADD the large scale overview.